ethanclewis/OpenSTEM-Beta/README.md

 **No cron scheduling required**
 ### *DHT_upload.py*
 Retrieves readings from all three DHT sensors, and uploads data to the respective InfluxDB bucket/ measurement **(influxdb_client package)**.
+Successful data uploads and errors are logged in a .txt file.
 **Execute every 60 seconds with cron (\* \* \* \* \*)**
 ### *water_upload.py*
 Works in tandem with *wired_to_pi.ino* to retreive readings from RTD, pH, and EC sensors, and uploads data to the respective InfluxDB bucket/ measurement **(influxdb_client package)**.
+Successful data uploads and errors are logged in a .txt file.
 **Execute every 60 seconds with cron (\* \* \* \* \*)**

 # InfluxDB Testing
+### *DHT_upload_TEST (InfluxDB3).py*
+Retrieves readings from all three DHT sensors, and uploads data to the respective InfluxDB bucket/ measurement **(influxdb_client_3 package)**.
 ### *InfluxDB_TEST.ipynb*
 Playground environment to understand and visualize InfluxDB uploading mechanics using simple test data.
 **(influxdb_client package)**